leticiaarroyo043/Cyclistic-bike-share-case-study/README.md

 digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

-Analyze
+# Ask

  How should you organize your data to perform analysis on it?
-● Has your data been properly formatted?
+ Has your data been properly formatted?
-● What surprises did you discover in the data?
+ What surprises did you discover in the data?
-● What trends or relationships did you find in the data?
+ What trends or relationships did you find in the data?
-● How will these insights help answer your business questions?
+ How will these insights help answer your business questions?

-Prepare
+# Prepare

 Use Cyclistic’s historical trip data to analyze and identify trends.
-Download the previous 12 months of Cyclistic trip data here.
-(Note: The datasets have a different name because Cyclistic is a fictional company.
+Download the previous 12 months of Cyclistic trip data here. (https://divvy-tripdata.s3.amazonaws.com/index.html) (Note: The datasets have a different name because Cyclistic is a fictional company.
 For the purposes of this case study, the datasets are appropriate and will enable you to answer the business questions.
-The data has been made available by Motivate International Inc. under this license.)
+The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
 This is public data that you can use to explore how different customer types are using Cyclistic bikes.
 But note that data-privacy issues prohibit you from using riders’ personally identifiable information.
 This means that you won’t be able to connect pass purchases to credit card numbers to determine if casual riders live in the